 Adobe (ADBE) Received its Third Buy in a Row

-After UBS and Morgan Stanley gave Adobe (NASDAQ: ADBE) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Brian Schwartz maintained a Buy rating on Adobe today and set a price target of $375.00.
+After UBS and Morgan Stanley gave Adobe (NASDAQ: ADBE) a Buy rating last month, the company received another Buy, this time from Merrill Lynch.
+Analyst Kash Rangan reiterated a Buy rating on Adobe today and set a price target of $360.00.
 The company’s shares closed last Monday at $285.00.

-According to TipRanks.com, Schwartz is a top 25 analyst with an average return of 27.6% and a 73.0% success rate.
-Schwartz covers the Technology sector, focusing on stocks such as MiX Telematics, SPS Commerce, and RingCentral.
+According to TipRanks.com, Rangan is a 5-star analyst with an average return of 9.7% and a 61.7% success rate.
+Rangan covers the Technology sector, focusing on stocks such as Zoom Video Communications, Salesforce, and ServiceNow.

-Adobe has an analyst consensus of Strong Buy, with a price target consensus of $384.40, implying a 32.4% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Adobe with a $360.50 average price target, implying a 24.1% upside from current levels.
 In a report issued on February 27, Morgan Stanley also maintained a Buy rating on the stock with a $450.00 price target.

 See today’s analyst top recommended stocks >>